 Boy, was I wrong!

-From my experiences you tend to only get a few big wins each year that drastically affect your revenue in a big way.
+From my experience, you tend to get only a few wins each year that drastically affect your revenue.
 Those wins typically make up for all of the fees you pay to consultants.
-This is really important for you to understand if you have cash flow issues, as you will be out a lot of money before you make it back.
+This is really important for you to understand if you have cash flow issues as you will be out a lot of money before you make it back.
 CRO is a long-term investment, not a short-term one.

-In other words, don’t expect to make a return on your investment within the first 3 months.
-Expect to start seeing a return in about 6 months and by the end of 12 months you should be cash flow positive on your CRO investment.
+In other words, don’t expect to make a return on your investment within the first three months.
+Expect to start seeing a return in about six months.
+By the end of twelve months, you should be cash flow positive on your CRO investment.

 Lesson #4: Multivariate tests never work… or at least for me

 If you don’t know what a multivariate test is, check out this article.